 Insuring your tandem trailer will follow an almost identical process to that of your car.
 Any accessories such as an enclosing cage and even wheel brakes will help to keep the cost of the policy as low as possible.

 It is not recommended to insist on a cage to lower the cost, however, as cages themselves can be expensive to fit and will add weight to your trailer.
 Second hand trailers are bit more tricky, which is where any documentation that you can get on the trailer itself will come in handy.

-Many insurers will note the condition of the tandem trailer, which again is a particular concern for second hand buyers, and in some cases the state you’re in and the regulations will also impact on the overall policy.
+Many insurers will note the condition of the tandem trailer, which again is a particular concern for second-hand buyers, and in some cases, the state you’re in and the regulations will also impact the overall policy.

 Tandem trailer warranty

 Newly built tandem trailers will always come with a lengthy warranty on the parts, the body, and every single little component that makes up the trailer itself.